-Explore this "hidden gem" in the Red Mountain Wilderness; a primitive trail that quickly elevates the traveler from city to a spectacular and peaceful plateau in the southern Utah red rock wilderness.
+Explore this "hidden gem" in the Red Mountain Wilderness; a primitive trail that quickly elevates the hiker from city to a spectacular and peaceful plateau in the southern Utah red rock wilderness.

-On top of Red Mountain overlooking Three Ponds Trail (wash), part of the Padre' Canyon Loop in Snow Canyon State Park.
+On top of Red Mountain overlooking Red Sands Trail (wash), part of the Padre' Canyon Loop in Snow Canyon State Park.

 Overview: Within a few steps of Red Mountain's steep cliffs overlooking the bustling desert cities of Ivins and St. George, Utah, enter a quiet and sublime wilderness of pinyons, junipers and mule deer that is unmarked except for an occasional cairn.
 The Red Mountain Primitive Trail extends for 11 miles in the Red Mountain Wilderness through saddles crossed by washes and slickrock basins between rocky sandstone spires and crags, with spectacular views of Snow Canyon State Park We hiked this trail's southern 3.5 miles.

 Location: Red Cliffs National Conservation Area (BLM) in the Red Mountain Wilderness north of Ivins, Utah.
 Southern trailhead starts at intersection with Toe Trail, at the north end of North 200 E Street in Ivins.
 North trailhead is just off Highway 18, 15 miles north of Bluff Road in St. George, north of Snow Canyon State Park.